sstendahl/KARIN/README.md

 Currently working features include:
 - A fully working Sample Database (SampleDB).
 The SampleDB gets its information from the included csv file.
 Both specular and off-specular measurements of the selected Samples are loaded automatically when closing the SampleDB.
 The shortkey Ctrl+D opens SampleDB.
+- SampleDB can be exported to PDF file
 - Normalizatin of measurements for easy comparison
 - When loading multiple measurements simultaniously, it is possible to shift them vertically in the SampleDB for easy comparison.
 - A vertical line can be inserted in order to compare vertically shifted plots.
 This line can be dragged around by the mouse pointer
 - Automated peak detection, peak positions can be adjusted by dragging them using the mouse pointer while in drag mode.
 - Manual peak insertion or removal while in Add peak mode or in Remove Peak mode respectively.
-- Manual settings for wavelength, graph theme and style and attributes displayed in legend.
+- Manual settings for wavelength (shortkey CTRL+S), graph theme and style and attributes displayed in legend.

 Features that are planned in the semi-short term include, but are not limited to:
 - Ability to switch between X-ray and Neutron data